er1czz/er1czz.github.io/blog/writeup/firstjob.md

 - The trigger that made me took a leap of faith is the advise from my friends in data science: "3 months would be enough for a STEM PhD to start a career as a data scientsit."
 First, I used Kaggle and Andrew Ng's ML course on Coursera as a starter.
 Kaggle challenges helped me get familar with the basics of ML pipeline and Jupyter Notebook by following the receipt to bake my first project "Titanic".
 Andrew Ng's course is a well-taught classic and worth rewatching.
 While I was watching the course, I was continue practicing Kaggle Challenges.
 My second Kaggle Challenge is the house price prediction, which helped me to implement regression models ("Titanic" is about classification).
 I took the next Kaggle Challenge much more seriously.
 I wanted to use it as demo for my code interview of Insight Data Science Fellowship.
 So I wanted to understand every detail and started it from scratch.
 I delibrately chose the Fraud detection so that I can take advantage of the expertise of my friends who are working in Fin-tech.
 On my GibHub, there are four versions reflecting how I levled-up this project gradually.
 (Side note: I have completed four Kaggle Challenges in total.)

-- My main takeaways from my transition period:
+- My main takeaways from my starting period:
 - 1. Learning by doing.
 Taking course while practicing data challenges.
 It really suits my learning style, as an experimentalist, to grasp the nature of ML process.
 - 2. Carefully selecting a project (e.g. in the domain you are familar with) and perfecting it wholeheartedly is a good learning experience.